 We used to be avid enough to drag binoculars everywhere and found the Nikon Monarch 8×42 to be an excellent value at $250.
 They are obviously and remarkably better than super cheapos but our eyes aren’t good enough to see much difference between the Monarch and the $2,600.00 Swarovski.

 Good Budget Binoc – Celestron is the best budget brand and you’ll see them in the hands of many guides in Costa Rica.
 At just over a hundred bucks their waterproof, nitrogen filled, BaK-4 prism Nature DX 8×42 is a great option for casual wildlife and birdwatching.

 For the past couple of years our binoculars have gotten less and less use as we’ve discovered that it’s easier to see things clearly and more magnified on the digital display of our superzoom camera (see above).

-- Umbrella – It can be a bit unwieldy when hiking but if it’s really raining hard an umbrella is the best protection and unlike a jacket or poncho you can keep your camera or binoculars dry while using them.
-Maybe a bit geeky but many professional naturalist guides we know carry umbrellas.
-Unnecessary for rain but still great as a sunshade on the Pacific side during dry season.
-Also probably unnecessary when visiting higher end resorts or eco-lodges as they will provide “house” umbrellas.
+Umbrella – It can be a bit unwieldy when hiking but if it’s really raining hard an umbrella is the best protection and unlike a jacket or poncho you can keep your camera or binoculars dry while in use.
+A bit geeky but we and many professional naturalist guides we know carry umbrellas.

 - Collapsible Trekking Pole(s)/Monopod – trekking poles are great not only to keep you from ending up face down in the muck while hiking but can be used to poke things like a log across the trail where you thought you might have seen a snake slither in… If you add a panhead mount one pole can double as a camera/video monopod to help get blur free shots in the dark understory of the forest.